-Football pools are the most common source of office wagering.
-Running an office pool is very easy to do - we even tell you how below in case you don't know.
-Most states in the U.S. have clarified their laws regarding this form of entertainment to allow it as long as 100 percent of the funds in the pool are paid back out to the contestants.
-We strongly suggest that you check both your local laws and workplace rules before participating in any office pools.
+Office football pools are the most popular form of sports betting.
+While easy to set up and run, we've included instructions below just in case you need them.
+Most states in the U.S. have clarified their laws regarding this form of entertainment, allowing it as long as 100 percent of the funds in the pool are paid back out to the contestants.
+We strongly suggest that you check both your local laws and workplace rules before participating in any office pool.

-This is probably the most common type of office betting pool, the kind most often used for big college bowl games, the NFL playoffs and the Super Bowl.
+Arguably, this is the most common type of football office pool and is used often for big college bowl games, the NFL playoffs and the Super Bowl.

 The pool is displayed on a grid of squares with numbers along both the top and left side of the page.
 The top row of numbers represents one team and the side row represents the other team.
 The numbers are not actually placed on the top and side, however, until the grid has been filled with the contestants' names.
 Once filled, numbers are drawn out of a hat and placed left to right along the top of the grid, and top to bottom down the side of the grid.

 Click links below for printable rules, sheets, and grid template of the most popular football squares office pools: